It’s a new year. Grab your friends, family, colleagues and neighbours and start with parkrun.

 Start with… walking

-If you are just starting out on your parkrun journey or thinking about building up to running 5k, walking is a great place to start!
+If you are just starting out on your parkrun journey, or thinking about building up to the magic 5k distance, our simple and easy walking plan Strive for five can be found here.

 Start with… volunteering